 Turn off heat and transfer to serving plate immediately to avoid burning.

-1. Shrimp in coconut milk is so good with lots of garlic.
-The more garlic the better.
+1. Shrimp in coconut milk with lots of garlic is so flavorful.
+The more garlic, the better.

-2. I love Ginataang Hipon if sauce is reduced and it turns oily.
+2. Ginataang Hipon is tastier if sauce is reduced and it turns oily.

-3. Once it turns oily lower heat to medium-low.
-It will burn easily.
+3. Once it turns oily, lower heat to medium-low.
+It can burn easily.